Steve Peters (psychiatrist): Books

-A Path through the Jungle is a structured, practical self-development programme to help the reader attain psychological health and wellbeing.
-Professor Peters explains complex neuroscience in straightforward terms with his Chimp Management Mind Model.
-The 8 stages of the book help you to focus on yourself, empower you and leads you along a path to robustness and resilience.

-The Chimp Paradox
+The Chimp Paradox (2012)

 Peters' first book, The Chimp Paradox, was published in January 2012 and has since gone on to sell 615,000 copies in the UK (as of 31 March 2019).
 In the book Peters uses his 'Chimp Model' to depict the irrational, emotional areas of the brain as a chimp and the logical areas as a human.

-My Hidden Chimp
+My Hidden Chimp (2018)

 Released in November 2018, My Hidden Chimp is an educational children's book written to help children understand and manage their emotions.
 It has sold more than 50,000 copies (as of 24 February 2019).

-The Silent Guides
+The Silent Guides (2018)

 Released in November 2018 as a companion book to My Hidden Chimp, the book is aimed at adults, to help them understand their own mind and to support their children reading My Hidden Chimp.